ales27pm/monGARS_webLLM/README.md

 1. Install dependencies:
    `npm install`

+   If you see an error like `Failed to resolve import "zod"`, dependencies are missing.
+   Running `npm install` will install `zod` and other required packages before starting the dev server.
 2. Set the `GEMINI_API_KEY` in [.env.local](.env.local) to your Gemini API key
 3. Run the app:
    `npm run dev`